Nohur: Etymology

-Administration

-Nohur area consists primarily of Upper Nohur (Garawul and Kone-Gummez villages) and Lower Nohur (Old Nohur village).
-Upper Nohur includes the Ýeňiş Farmers’ Association, which incorporates two villages.
-The cultivated area totals 15,500 hectares.

 People

 Far away from Turkmen mainland, Soviet modernization hardly penetrated into the village and traditional lifestyle flows unabated among the local tribe—Nohurli.
 They consider themselves to be descendants of the legionnaires of Alexander the Great — a stone is said to preserve the footprint of Alexander's horse.

 Language

 Nohur, a Turkmen dialect is spoken.

 Tourism

-Nohur remains a popular destination for trekkers — the Chandybil Tourist Center is located halfway between Lower Nahur and Garawul.
+Nohur remains a popular destination for trekkers — the Çandybil Tourist Center is located halfway between Nohur and Garawul.